gimler/guzzle-docs/guide/service/testing_clients.rst

 Queueing Mock responses
 -----------------------

 Mock responses can be used to test if requests are being generated correctly and responses and handled correctly by your client.
-Mock responses can be queued up for a client using the ``$this->setMockResponse($client, $filename)`` method of your test class.
-Pass the client you are adding mock responses to and a single filename or array of mock response filenames.
+Mock responses can be queued up for a client using the ``$this->setMockResponse($client, $path)`` method of your test class.
+Pass the client you are adding mock responses to and a single path or array of paths to mock response files relative to the ``/Tests/mock/ folder``.
 This will queue one or more mock responses for your client by creating a simple observer on the client.
 Mock response files must be stored in the ``Tests\Command\Mock`` folder of your project.
 Mock response files must contain a full HTTP response message:

 .. code-block:: none